-Learning how to do keyword research might sound daunting as a beginner digital content marketer.
-With our 6-step guide below, we'll teach you how to look for the best keywords so you can optimise your online content.
+Learning how to do keyword research might sound daunting as a beginner.
+With our 6-step guide below, we'll teach you how to look for the best keywords so you can optimise your SEO content writing.
 We'll even give keyword research tips to help you make the most out of your search engine optimisation (SEO) efforts!

 - Define Your Goals